microsoft/dynamics-365-contact-center/docs/SDKAPIs/README.md

 - Seamless integration between CRM and CCaaS Widget.
 - Accessing and managing data from Dataverse, ensuring agents have relevant customer records and historical interactions.

+You can refer to [sample implementation of CTIDriver utilizing Embed SDK](../../samples/GenericExampleCTIDriver/src/GenericExampleCTIDriver.ts).

 ### Standalone SDK

 Standalone SDK provides the same powerful CCaaS integration capabilities but operates within the dynamics environment.
 It is useful for:

-Executing custom logic on supported events such as onCustomerSentimentChange
+- Executing custom logic on supported events such as `onCustomerSentimentChange`

-Perform actions to retrieve specific data such as getPresenceOptions or getTranscipt
+- Perform actions to retrieve specific data such as `getPresenceOptions` or `getTranscipt`

+You can refer to the [private preview guide](../Standalone%20SDK%20API%20docs/Dynamics%20365%20Contact%20Center%20SDK%20preview.pdf) and [sample implementation utilizing Standalone SDK](../../samples/StandaloneSDKExample/formOnloadScript.ts).

 Both SDKs offer event-driven capabilities enabling developers to create highly customizable and scalable solutions.
 For detailed API documentation and usage examples, refer to the full API reference in the [SDK API Guide](./API-Reference.md).